Ukrainian Greek Catholic Church: The Church in the Russian Empire and the Soviet Union

 After Stalin died, Ukrainian Catholics hoped this would lead to better conditions for themselves, but such hopes were dashed in the late 1950s when the authorities arrested even more priests and unleashed a new wave of anti-Catholic propaganda.
 Secret ordinations occurred in exile.
-Secret theological seminaries in Ternopol and Kolomyia were reported in the Soviet press in the 1960s when their organizers were arrested.
+Secret theological seminaries in Ternopil and Kolomyia were reported in the Soviet press in the 1960s when their organizers were arrested.
 In 1974, a clandestine convent was uncovered in Lviv.